 Many shy away from renovations because of the prospect of high costs.
 However, it’s often the smaller, overlooked and less expensive jobs that add the most value to your home.

-This one may seem obvious, but if you currently live in a property without insulation, you’d have definitely felt the winter bite this year.
+This one may seem obvious, but if you currently live in a property without insulation, you’ll definitely feel the winter bite.
 Insulation can make all the difference between extreme temperatures and being comfortable, and for prospective new homeowners, insulation is a no-brainer.

 A recent study by the Australian Government revealed that insulated homes were not only drier and warmer throughout the year, but also saw a significant improvement in the health of adults and children.